-The Utladalen is very popular for hiking and is one of the best valleys to visit.
-The hike to the Vettisfossen is not very difficult and you will pass by several waterfalls with the Vettisfossen as the highlight of the walk.
+The Utladalen is very popular for hiking and is one of the nicest valleys to visit.
+The hike to the Vettisfossen is fairly difficult passing several great waterfalls with Vettisfossen as the highlight (and end) of the walk.

-For the real fanatic hikers there is another huge waterfall further on hiking in the valley, the Midtmaradalsfossen , a really nice waterfall over 300 meters high.
-Not as powerful and impressive as the Vettisfossen but nevertheless good enough to visit next time going there.
+For the real fanatic hikers there is another huge waterfall further on hiking in the valley, Midtmaradalsfossen , a really nice waterfall over 300 meters high.
+Not as powerful and impressive as Vettisfossen but nevertheless good enough to visit next time going there.
 I think the hike from Vetti takes another two hours????

 Best time to visit all Utladalen waterfalls is hard to say because they fall down from both sides of the valley.
 I would say, start the tour somewhere around 10 or 11 a.m, late spring or early summer.
 Then you have enough time for the hike and on the way back you can see Hjellefossen in the sunlight without backlight.

 Utladalen is certainly one of the most beautiful hikes I ever made.
 There aren’t many walks with such scenic views passing 4 of the most beautiful waterfalls of Norway.
 For more information about the track or to download the gpx file, go here.